mahirox36/Mihari/README.md

 ---

-## 💡 Why Mahiri?
+## 💡 Why Mihari?

-Mahiri is built for those who want power _and_ personality.
+Mihari is built for those who want power _and_ personality.
 With its intuitive interface and cute vibes, it’s your perfect companion for downloading anything from anywhere — fast, easy, and full of sparkle. 🌟

 ---